 Although I didn’t have to time to do this myself, you can also row out to the island and ring the bell inside the church for good luck.
 A hit with tourists!

-If you’re more physically fit than I am (working on it!), then check out alllll the amazing hiking opportunities in the Julian Alps.
-I’m now a complete and total fangirl for mountains, and greatly enjoyed all the jaw-dropping views of the Alps.
+The Julian Alps offer several opportunities for hikes.
+So, if you’re more physically fit than I am (working on it!), then check out alllll the amazing hiking opportunities in the Julian Alps.
+I’m now a complete and total fangirl for mountains, and greatly enjoyed all the jaw-dropping views of the Alps on my epic walks.

-Don’t worry about bringing bottled water.
-You can directly drink from the springs themselves.
-Doesn’t get any better than that.
+Don’t worry about bringing bottled water if you don’t have it.
+Apparently, you can directly drink from the mountain springs themselves.
+The sources of all pure water.
+Mmm, doesn’t get any better than that.

 Man, I need to become a better hiker.
 I’m so jealous of you hardcore outdoors people!
 One day, one day.

-Oh my god, this adventure trip was so much fun!
+Oh my god, this Emerald River adventure trip was so much fun!
 And I paid for it out of my own pocket, fyi.
 I wouldn’t be recommending it if it was crap.

 This tour is especially valuable for people, especially younger backpackers, who have limited time in Bled and want to experience as much of the beautiful nature as possible.